-Disney+ Hotstar average monthly revenue per paid subscriber increased from \$0.67 to \$1.00 due to increases in retail pricing and higher advertising revenue.
+Disney+ Hotstar average monthly revenue per paid subscriber increased from \$0.67 to \$1.02 due to higher advertising revenue and increases in retail pricing and higher advertising revenue.

-The average monthly revenue per paid subscriber for Hulu SVOD Only was comparable to the prior-year period as a higher mix of subscribers to promotional offerings, decreases in advertising revenue and premium add-on revenue, and a higher mix of subscribers to multi-product offerings were largely offset by increases in retail pricing.
+The average monthly revenue per paid subscriber for Hulu SVOD Only was comparable to the prior-year period as a higher mix of subscribers to promotional offerings, decreases in advertising revenue and premium add-on revenue, and a higher mix of subscribers to multi-product offerings were largely offset by increases in retail pricing, the impact of subscriber mix shifts.

-Hulu Live TV + SVOD average monthly revenue per paid subscriber increased from \$90.11 to \$94.30 due to increases in retail pricing, partially offset by decreases in advertising revenue and premium add-on revenue.
+Hulu Live TV + SVOD average monthly revenue per paid subscriber increased from \$90.11 to \$94.30 due to increases in retail pricing, partially offset by decreases in lower advertising revenue and premium add-on revenue, a higher mix of subscribers to multi-product offerings.